mathwords/mathwords.github.io/mdfiles/00-errata.md

 **ERRATA**

 1. p.20 Missing sentence in proposition 3.8.
 Add:

    > **3.8 Proposition**    Let $f:X \to Y$ be a function.
 The following...

 2. p.21 Missing space in Exercise 3(b).
 Insert space:

    > $f$ is injective...

+3. p.21 Mismatch of left and right parentheses size in Exercise 4(b).

-3. p.46 The definition of finite set in para-2 seems awkwardly phrased.
+4. p.46 The definition of finite set in para-2 seems awkwardly phrased.
 Rephrase as:

    > A set $X$ is called **finite**, if $X$ is empty, or if there exists a bijection from $\{1,...,n\}$ to $X$ for some $n \in \mathbb{N}^{\times}.$